What Is Plot? The 6 Elements of Plot and How to Use Them

 - For Inciting Incident: What kind of story are you telling?
 Each story type has a unique type of inciting incident, and it's good to be familiar with them.
 Check our inciting incident guide for all the types.

-- For Resolution: What is “normal” at the end of this book?
-After the storm passes and the water calms, what has changed?
-If you’re writing a series, here’s where you’re establishing what “normal” will look like in the beginning of book two.
-(Note: you can move this step to the end, but I find it’s really helpful if you know where you’re going as you plan.)

 - For Rising Action: What’s at stake?
 What’s the cost if your protagonist blows it?
 If you can’t answer this, your reader won’t be able to, either.
 It needs to be built up enough that your reader cares.
-It can be good to keep a list of the issues and questions you’re creating in here; there’s nothing more satisfying than to have all the little loose ends wrapped up later.
+It can be good to keep a list of the issues and questions you’re creating in this section; there’s nothing more satisfying than to have all the little loose ends wrapped up later.

+- For the Dilemma: What impossible choice will your protagonist face?
+Will they have to choose between two bad things (e.g. sacrifice or self-preservation) or two good things (e.g. love or money)?
+What are the consequences of that choice?
+What will happen if that choice doesn't work out?

 - For the Climax: How does it all come to a head in the climax?
 This needs to emotionally be the crux of everything you’ve built up to, and the stakes need to be in genuine danger.
-If there’s no real threat, then there’s no reason for your reader to care; this climax has to matter, even if it’s about something as simple as selling enough magazines to send a little girl to camp.
+If there’s no real threat, then there’s no reason for your reader to care.
+This climax has to matter, even if it’s about something as simple as selling enough magazines to send a little girl to camp.

+- For Denouement: What is “normal” at the end of this book?
+After the storm passes and the water calms, what has changed?
+If you’re writing a series, here’s where you’re establishing what “normal” will look like in the beginning of book two.
+(Note: you can move this step to the end, but I find it’s really helpful if you know where you’re going as you plan.)

 Need more plot help?
-After you practice these plot elements in the exercise section below, check out my new book The Write Structure which helps writers make their plot better and write books readers love.
+After you work on practicing this structure in the exercise section below, check out my new book The Write Structure which helps writers make their plot better and write books readers love.
+Low price for a limited time!

 Do you struggle with any of the elements of plot?
 Let me know in the comments.